A Christmas Tree Thrives On Farms, Struggles In The Wild

 "Because it's all about creating family memories," Clawson says.

 North Carolina grows more Christmas trees than any other state except Oregon.
-It's an important, nearly $90 million-dollar industry for the state, which produces more than 4 million trees per year.
+It's an important, nearly $90 million industry for the state, which produces more than 4 million trees per year.
 Most of the trees are Fraser firs — their needles don't shed as much as other evergreens, and they have limbs strong enough for ornaments.

 But these prized Fraser firs, which millions of families put up in their homes for Christmas, have become more rare in the wild.
 That's due to the balsam woolly adelgid, a bug that can be controlled on a farm, but not in a forest.